-Interestingly, his children were born of different mothers so basically, he has 3 wives who stay together with their children at Magui, Uganda.
-Currently, he’s being housed at Gumbo (Outskirts of Juba) by one of his close friends whom they grew up together in the same village.
-Due to financial strains and his disability, John did his education up to High School (Form 2) where he was forced to drop out.
-At that time, he was staying with his grandmother in Juba because his family was poverty-stricken and couldn’t afford even a single penny to house, feed, cloth and educate him leaving him with no choice but to stay with his grandmother who was living from hand to mouth.
-He attended school in Juba till the age of 6 when he started experiencing severe muscle pains and when he went to the Hospital, the doctor told him that he lacked enough iron in the body and a healthy diet so he was put under medication for about a month.
-This medication helped him in a way because he got back on his feet and embarked on his studies but 6 months later, the severe muscle pains started again and this time they hit him pretty hard.
-It reached a point where he couldn’t move even an inch due to the severe pains he was experiencing.
-He was taken back to the hospital and was put under the same medication he had before but it was all in vain, polio had gotten the better part of him and young Malish was doomed to be crippled for eternity.
-The sad news wasn’t well received by his family so they disowned him blaming it on superstition (they thought John was bewitched) therefore forcing him to dwell on the streets of Juba begging.
+Although I had seen him more than once, I had never taken time to get to know more about him.
+On this day however, I felt remorseful as I watched the bruises on his knees because of crawling on the stony bare ground.
+Questions lingered in my mind: How does this man live his life?
+I took out my notebook and jotted down 5 questions that I’d ask him.
+I wasn’t sure he’d allow me to interview him based on my experiences with such people.
+After the service, I grabbed a cup of coffee and talked to one or two people, keeping in mind that I had an interview to do.
+I walked back to the church and found my ‘target’ playing the piano.
+Each time the service ended he’d crawl to where the piano is and play music which cheered him up.
+I approached him and introduced myself.
+He said he is John Malish.
+The 34-year-old Malish is a South Sudanese from Acholi land and happens to be a father of three, a boy and two girls, born of different mothers so basically, he has three wives who stay together with their children at Magui, Uganda.
+He lives at Gumbo in the outskirts of Juba, in a house of one of his close childhood friends.
+He studied up to form 2 but was forced to drop out due to financial strains and disability.
+At that time, he was staying with his grandmother in Juba because his family was poverty-stricken and couldn’t afford to house, feed, clothe and educate him.
+He attended school in Juba till the age of 6 when he started experiencing severe muscle pains and when he went to hospital, the doctor told him that he lacked enough iron in the body and a healthy diet.
+He was put under medication for about a month.
+This medication helped him in a way because he got back on his feet and embarked on his studies but 6 months later, the severe muscle pains started again and this time they hit him hard.
+It reached a point where he couldn’t move even an inch due to severe pains.
+He was taken back to the hospital and was put under the same medication he had before, but it was all in vain, Polio had doomed Malish.
+The sad news was not well received by his family, so they disowned him blaming it on superstition (they thought he was bewitched) forcing him to dwell on the streets of Juba begging.

-through a regular, Jonathan Khatiya who invited him to the Church.
-I asked him if he had any vision(s)/ Hope for the future and with tears rolling down his cheeks he took a deep breath then sighed and said “If only people could see beyond my disability and show compassion and love towards me, I’d really appreciate.
-It’s not all about the money after all, I just want to be like the rest of you and feel human because right now, I feel like I’m just a certain creature that isn’t visible to the human eye.”
-John Malish envisions a bright future ahead and despite the fact that he’s almost in his late thirties, he still hopes that one day he’ll embark on his education and live his dreams.
-He also told me that he has a passion for music and wishes that one day one time, someone could teach him how to play the piano (that’s why he’s always fiddling with the piano keys) even though he knows not what he’s doing as long as the sound produced by the keys cheers him up and makes him feel human again.
+through a regular, Jonathan Khatiya who invited him to the church.
+I asked him if he had any vision/ hope for the future and with tears rolling down his cheeks he sighed and said, “If only people could see beyond my disability and show compassion and love towards me, I’d really appreciate.
+It’s not about the money after all.
+I just want to be like the rest of you and feel human because right now, I feel like I’m a creature that isn’t visible to the human eye.”
+John Malish envisions a bright future and even though he’s in his thirties, he still hopes that one day he’ll embark on his education and live his dreams.
+He also told me that he has a passion for music and wishes that one day one time, someone could teach him how to play the piano (that’s why he’s always fiddling with the piano keys) even though he knows not what he’s doing if the sound produced by the keys cheers him up and makes him feel human again.